AspireOS is an open source operating system for personal computers. We focus on a system where computing is fun.

 Amiga is most known as a home gaming computer from the 90s.
 What many don't know is that Amiga where the first real multimedia computer.

-Everything from sound production to multimedia and movie making, Amiga was the best around.
+Everything from Sound, TV production to movie making, Amiga where the best around.

 AspireOS runs on most x86 hardware, but it's far from all hardware that is supported.

-You can do most normal tasks like playing media files and surf the web.
+You can do most normal tasks like playing media files, and surf the internet.

 AspireOS don't require much disk space or memory.
 The system files are around 30MB.

-Windows Vista or 7 require at least 10GB of disk space and 1G ram to be installed.
-A netbook like ACER aspire one 110 SSD 8G does not meet theese requirements, but AspireOS does.
+Windows Vista or 7 require at least 10GB of disk space, and 1G ram to be installed.
+A netbook like ACER aspire one 110 SSD 8G does not meet those requirements, but AspireOS does.